srobotta/moodle-net-prototype/tweaks.md

 1. Stop the containers `docker-compose down`
 1. Remove the arangodb image  `docker image list | grep arangodb | awk '{print $3}' | xargs docker rmi`
-1. Restart the docker images `docker compose up -d` which will pull the new arangodb image However, it will probably not come up because the database files are older than the binary.
+1. Restart the docker images `docker compose up -d` which will pull the new arangodb image.
+   However, it will probably not come up because the database files are older can cannot be used with the new binary.
-   Check this out with `docker ps` and you probably see the nginx and letsencrypt containers running.
+   Check this out with `docker ps` and you probably see the nginx and letsencrypt containers running only.
 1. Run the db upgrade process `docker-compose run --rm arangodb arangod --database.auto-upgrade`.
    Look at the output, this should upgrade your db files and also start the container successfully.
 1. Restart MoodleNet (e.g. with the `service.sh` script)